-As you go through the Title IX process, remember that you did not cause the harassment, violence, or discrimination and you are not deserving of blame.
-Here are some resources.
+As you go through the Title IX process, remember that this experience can cause distress.
+Below are resources to support you through the process.
+Please remember you are not alone.

 A Letter to Reporting Parties: Find out what constitutes a Title IX offense, how to report, and what a reporting party can expect from the process, as well as self-care options and resources.